rhalliday/HTML-SocialMetaV5/README.md

     Application store url - direct link to App store page

+- fb\_app\_id

+    This field is required to use social meta with facebook, you must register your website/app/company with facebook.
+    They will then provide you with a unique app\_id.

 ## Summary Card

 The Summary Card can be used for many kinds of web content, from blog posts and news articles, to products and restaurants.